 The management company works with the board of directors to help govern the community efficiently and effectively.
 The board makes decisions regarding the maintenance of the common areas in a community.
 They also determine penalties for homeowners that fail to comply with HOA regulations.
 Finally, they are in charge of approving the budget, running the day-to-day HOA business and giving direction to the HOA management company.

-Community Management Companies and a Sense of Community
+Community Association Management Creates a Sense of Community

 It’s easy to write off HOA management companies as controlling and unnecessary.
 However, they are there to protect the community and the homeowners’ best interests.
 Without an HOA, a community has little recourse should a homeowner decide to neglect their property or keep it in a manner inconsistent with surrounding properties.
-Maintain the appeal of your neighborhood.
-Protect your property values, too.
-Take a closer look at what community management companies can do.
+So, if you want to maintain the appeal of your neighborhood and protect your property values, take a closer look at what community management companies can do.
 Contact the team at Fireside Properties today.